go-rod/rod/README.md

 Here's the common start process of Rod:

-1. Try to connect to a Chrome Devtools endpoint, if not found try to launch a local browser, if still not found try to download one, then connect again.
+1. Try to connect to a Devtools endpoint, if not found try to launch a local browser, if still not found try to download one, then connect again.
 The lib to handle it is [here](lib/launcher).

 1. Use the JSON-RPC to talk to the browser endpoint to control it.
 The client to handle it is [here](lib/cdp).